-In 2050, directed by the country's Gas Utilisation Master Plan, there are two CCGT power 9 stations established in the central Karoo.
-Each of the power stations is of 2 000 MW 10 generating capacity.
-One of the power stations is an upgrade to and expansion of the 1 000 11 MW CCGT facility built almost 20 years ago as the first downstream SGD project was 12 13 initiated in partial response to constraints on electricity generation capacity experienced in South Africa at the time.
+In 2050, directed by the country's Gas Utilisation Master Plan, there are two CCGT power stations established in the central Karoo.
+Each of the power stations is of 2 000 MW generating capacity.
+One of the power stations is an upgrade to and expansion of the 1 000 MW CCGT facility built almost 20 years ago as the first downstream SGD project was initiated in partial response to constraints on electricity generation capacity experienced in South Africa at the time.
 The second power station is recently constructed.
-The modular 14 design of both facilities allowed for their construction much more efficiently than, for 15 example, coal-fired equivalents.
-The power stations contribute significantly to the country's 16 energy supply mix, which is also defined by major contributions from an LNG-fuelled 17 18 power station established north of Cape Town and from the Karoo's renewable energy 19 sector.
-Directed by the country's Integrated Energy Plan, there is also a new Gas to Liquid (GTL) plant established at the coast.
-It is supplied with shale gas via a pipeline from the 20 central Karoo.49 Designed and built using best available technology, its operations are in 21 compliance with strict global environmental standards.50 22
+The modular design of both facilities allowed for their construction much more efficiently than, for example, coal-fired equivalents.
+The power stations contribute significantly to the country's energy supply mix, which is also defined by major contributions from an LNG-fuelled power station established north of Cape Town and from the Karoo's renewable energy sector.
+Directed by the country's Integrated Energy Plan, there is also a new GTL plant established at the coast.
+It is supplied with shale gas via a pipeline from the central Karoo49.
+Designed and built using best available technology, its operations are in compliance with strict global environmental standards50.

 Shale gas exploration was initiated in 2018.
-By 2025, exploration operations revealed an 23 economically viable shale gas reserves in the central Karoo totalling approximately 20 tcf, 24 25 sufficient to sustain production demand for several decades.
-An environmental audit of all 26 SGD activities in the study area, undertaken in 2048, showed that rehabilitation of areas at 27 abandoned exploration, appraisal and decommissioned production wellpads and the network 28 of decommissioned access roads to these sites has fully achieved the targets specified in the 29 project Environmental Impact Assessments and accompanying Environmental Management Programmes.
+By 2025, exploration operations revealed an economically viable shale gas reserves in the central Karoo totalling approximately 20 tcf, sufficient to sustain production demand for several decades.
+An environmental audit of all SGD activities in the study area, undertaken in 2048, showed that rehabilitation of areas at abandoned exploration, appraisal and decommissioned production wellpads and the network of decommissioned access roads to these sites have fully achieved the targets specified in the project Environmental Impact Assessments and accompanying Environmental Management Programmes.
 Environmental monitoring will continue for a number of decades.
-30

-The suite of SGD activities comprising this scenario correspond largely with those just described for Small Gas scenario (Section 4.4) but scaled up considerably.
-The up-scaling process and
+The suite of SGD activities comprising this scenario correspond largely with those just described for the Small Gas scenario (Section 4.4) but scaled up considerably.
+The up-scaling process and infrastructure development are discussed below, including a quantification of key SGD activities/impact drivers that would define this production scenario.